 At Abingdon Primary School, we believe maths essential to everyday life so our maths lessons are accessible to all and maximise the development of every child’s ability and academic achievement.
 We deliver lessons that are creative and engaging with a focus on vocabulary and practical resources so children can develop fluency, mathematical reasoning and competence in solving increasingly sophisticated real life problems.
 Within each unit, the children will use Stem Sentences to help with their vocabulary and understanding.
 The children will also use talk partners with in lessons to encourage reasoning and deeper thinking and play games to encourage even more dialogue.
 As our pupils progress, we intend for them to be able to understand the world, have the ability to reason mathematically, have an appreciation of the beauty and power of mathematics and a sense of enjoyment and curiosity about the subject.

-Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately;
+- To become fluent in the fundamentals of mathematics through varied and frequent practice with increasingly complex problems

-Solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+- To be able to solve problems by applying mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

-Click HERE to view our Addition & Subtraction document
+Click here to view our Calculation Policy for Addition and Subtraction.

-Click HERE to view our Calculation of Fractions document
+Click here to view our Calculation Policy for Fractions.

 Click HERE to view Year 1 Maths